← GNP1 home Zero-fee rebate Delegator bonuses Zero-block payouts →

 Cardano pays rewards in proportion to stake, so pool size gives no advantage on the rate of return.
 What separates pools is fees.
 Any pool that keeps a fee or margin skims a little off every reward.
 GNP1 keeps nothing, 0% margin, and the 170 fee refunded in full.

 Luck (block variance) affects every pool and averages out over time.
 It is noise, not an advantage.
 Once it settles, what is left is the fee difference.
-So a GNP1 delegator earns more per ADA than at any pool that keeps a fee, by exactly the amount that pool retains.
+So a GNP1 delegator earns more per ADA than at any pool that keeps a fee, by roughly the amount that pool retains.
 It is not "we might get lucky and win."
 With fees stripped out, there is simply nothing leaking.

 Cumulative return per ADA, the gap is compounding fee leakage, not luck illustrative